-1 2 (8) a signed agreement between the prospective private partner and the public 3 community or technical college, community-based organization, state 4 extension service, or TEEX outlining each entity's role and responsibilities if 5 grant is awarded; and 6 7 (7)(9) Anyany other factors unique to the circumstances of the project that which 8 should be considered.
-9 10 SUBCHAPTER C. PROJECT ADMINISTRATION AFTER AWARD OF CONTRACT 11 SUBCHAITER C. I ROJECT ADMINISTRATION AFTER AWARD OF CONTRACT 12 §835.31.
+1 2 (8) a signed agreement between the prospective private partner and the public 3 community or technical college, community based organization, state 4 extension service, or TEEX outlining each entity's role and responsibilities if 5 grant is awarded; and 6 7 (7)(9) Anyany other factors unique to the circumstances of the project that which 8 should be considered.
+9 10 SUBCHAPTER C. PROJECT ADMINISTRATION AFTER AWARD OF CONTRACT 11 12 8925 21 Crent Desirient's Despensibilities 13 §835.31.
 Grant Recipient's Responsibilities.
-13 3000.01.
-Grant recipient 5 responsibilities.
-14 (a) The grant recipient shall serve as fiscal agent, shall administer the contract, and in 15 cooperation with the private partner and any separate training provider, submit 16 financial and performance reports to the Agency as specified in the contracton a 17 quarterly contract basis.
-18 19 (b) The grant recipient shall maintain fiscal data needed for independent verification of 20 expenditures of funds received for the eustomized job training project for seventhree 21 years after the termination of the contract.
-22 23 (c) All requests for contract amendments must be made in writing by the grant recipient.
-24 Contract amendments must be written and must be executed by the executive 25 26 director Director, or his or her designee, before the implementation of a change to the contract.
-27 Contract.
-28 (d) The grant recipient shall cooperate with and comply with the Agency monitoring 29 activities as required by Chapter 802 , Subchapter D Chapter 800 , Subchapter H of 30 this title.
+14 (a) The grant recipient shall serve as fiscal agent, shall administer the contract, and in 15 cooperation with the private partner and any separate training provider, submit 16 financial and performance reports to the Agency as specified in the contract on a 17 quarterly contract basis.
+18 4 19 (b) The grant recipient shall maintain fiscal data needed for independent verification of 20 expenditures of funds received for the eustomized job training project for seventhre 21 years after the termination of the contract.
+22 · 23 (c) All requests for contract amendments must be made in writing by the grant recipient 24 Contract amendments must be written and must be executed by the executive 25 director Director, or his or her designee, before the implementation of a change to the 26 contract.
+27 28 (d) The grant recipient shall cooperate with and comply with the Agency monitoring 29 activities as required by Chapter 802, Subchapter DChapter 800, Subchapter H of 30 this title.
 31 32 (e) The grant recipient shall submit all required reports in electronic format required by 33 the Agency unless otherwise approved by the Agency.
 34 35 §835.33.
 Contract Payment.
-36 37 (a) Payment under a contract will be contingent upon the executive director's Director's , 38 or his or her designee's, determination that the project has met the training objectives 39 outcomes, and requirements specified in the contract.
-40 (1-) The final recovered of the great array of will be width 11 for (0 1 0 4) 41 (b) The final payment of the grant amount will be withheld for 60 days after the 42 completion of training and after receipt by the Agency of verification that the 43 trainees are employed in jobs leading to self-sufficiency.
+36 goss.ss.
+Contract rayment.
+37 (a) Payment under a contract will be contingent upon the executive director's Director's 38 or his or her designee's, determination that the project has met the training objective 39 outcomes, and requirements specified in the contract.
+40 o secondo, and requirements specified in the contract 41 (b) The final payment of the grant amount will be withheld for 60 days after the 42 completion of training and after receipt by the Agency of verification that the 43 trainees are employed in jobs leading to self-sufficiency.